sandeepkumar8713/javaapps/22_design_notes/07_api_design.md

 1. This is where we need to be very careful as it gives lot of information to consumer about your api when it is not\
     working as expected.
 We should always try to come up with minimal required status codes, messages while working\
     on writing new api.
-2. Lets assumer we are writing an api which process payment for given customer order:
+2. Lets assume we are writing an api which process payment for given customer order:

     VALIDATION_ERROR when given input is not correct ex, few fields might be blank etc. \
     ORDER_NOT_FOUND when don’t find order with given info. \